Reisen til julestjernen (1976 film): Production and reception

 The film is based on Sverre Brandt's play with the same title from 1924, and it was the first Norwegian adventure film in feature film format.
 With a budget of almost NOK three million, at the time of its premiere this was one of the most expensive Norwegian films ever produced.

-Reisen til julestjernen was shot in the winter of 1976 at Akershus Fortress, the Norwegian Museum of Cultural History, and at Savalen in the municipality of Tynset in Hedmark, Røros, Norefjell, and Nannestad.
+Reisen til julestjernen was shot in the winter of 1976 at various locations including: Akershus Fortress, the Norwegian Museum of Cultural History, Norefjell mountain, Savalen lake in Tynset Municipality, Røros Municipality, and Nannestad Municipality.
 There was no snow that winter, and the film on the verge of being canceled.
 Truckload after truckload of snow had to be driven to Akershus Fortress.
 Egil Monn-Iversen wrote several new songs for this film, including "Sonjas sang til julestjernen" (Sonja's Song to the Christmas Star) with lyrics by Axel Helgeland.
 The textile artist and costume designer Kari Elfstedt was in charge of the costumes.

 The film premiered at the Klingenberg cinema in Oslo on December 3, 1976, and Princess Märtha Louise was the guest of honor in the theater.
 About 75 copies of the film were produced, more than ten times as many as normal for a Norwegian film at the time.
 Hanne Krogh, who was 19 years old at the time, had her debut in film with the role of Sonja.
 Harald Heide-Steen Jr., who played the fool in the film, was typecast in this role and unable to perform other characters for years.

 The newspapers Aftenposten, Verdens Gang, Dagbladet, and Dagsavisen rated the film four stars.

 When the film celebrated its 25th anniversary in 2001, it was relaunched with new sound effects, refreshed colors and contrasts, new opening and closing credits, new digital image effects, and a new stereo mix.
 On December 11, 2009, it was also released on DVD.

 The film was traditionally shown every Christmas Eve in a joint broadcast on NRK1 and NRK Super.
 In recent years, only NRK1 has shown the film from 1976, whereas NRK Super shows the remake from 2012.
 Watching the film is now a tradition for many Norwegians on Christmas Eve morning.